MayaShenHongyu/VR-file-generator/UserManual.md

 #### Import from CSV

-Click on the "Import from CSV" button and you will see the CSV converter.
+Home page -> "Generate trial file" -> "Import from CSV", then you will see the CSV converter.

 Choose the file you want to convert to a trial file in JSON format by clicking on the "Parse CSV file" button.
 Notice that the selected file must be a CSV file (with `.csv` extension) and must follow a certain format, which will be discussed in details in the next section.